pq-yang/PGDiff/README.md

 </div>

 ## :postbox: Updates
+- 2023.12.04: Add an option to speed up the inference process by adjusting the number of denoising steps.
 - 2023.10.10: Release our codes and models.
 Have fun! :yum:
 - 2023.08.16: This repo is created.